ashokkumarjuly/ashkya_faq_ci/README.md

 3) View the list of question and answers posted by him

 General
-1)login user can post a question or answer.
+1) Only logged in user can post a question or answer.
-2) pagination included.
+2) Pagination included.

 This is a minimal version not yet a completed version, have to implement more features in future.